rextechs/AzureIoTBootcamp/Day1-HOL1.md

 For this lab, please select `F1: Free tier for Pricing and scale tier`, then click **Review + create**

 > [!NOTE]
-> Only one `F1 (Free) tier` is avaiable per subscription.
+> Only one `F1 (Free) tier` is available per subscription.
 If you already have F1 Hub, you will not able to create 2nd free Hub.

 ![CreateIoTHub3](images/IoTHub-Lab/CreateIoTHub3.png)